-- Sequence quality control thanks to the quality information placed in the QUAL files in the specific case of FASTA files.
+- Sequence quality control thanks to the quality information placed in the QUAL file in the specific case of FASTA file.

 But how does the QUAL file in practice provide this information?
-As mentioned, there are these values, defined Phred score o Q value, consisting of integers and positive numbers associated with each letter of the sequence.
-QUAL and FASTA files are generally extracted from SCF files, i.e. files produced following the digital processing of Sanger sequencing.
-In fact, this SCF file contains a chromatogram in which it is possible to observe the fluorescence peaks relating to the different four nitrogenous bases that are found in the code of the sequenced DNA or cDNA sequence (read here if you feel a little lost).
+As mentioned, there are these values, defined Phred score or Q value, i.e. integers and positive numbers associated with each letter of the sequence .
+THE QUAL and FASTA files are generally extracted from SCF files, i.e. files produced following the digital processing of Sanger sequencing.
+In fact, this SCF file contains a chromatogram in which it is possible to observe the fluorescence peaks relating to the different four nitrogenous bases that are found in the code of the sequenced DNA or cDNA sequence (read here if you feel a little lost) .

 In particular, the Phred algorithm evaluates the trend, the shape and other criteria of the individual peaks (and therefore nucleotides) with respect to the reference values and according to this evaluation it calculates a value for each nucleotide, precisely the Q value, which describes the probability that there is an error in the “call” of the nucleotide under consideration.
 Believe me it is more complicated to write than to understand.
 Let’s take an example:

 - I have a DNA sequence like this => AATA

 - The Phred algorithm performs the following equation base by base:

 Where Q is the probability expressed in logarithm of having an error in that precise point of the sequence and therefore in the “call” of that nitrogenous base under consideration.